krother/generative_art/triangles/README.md

 ### Hints

+* the code only works for triangles with two edges parallel to the axes of the coordinate system
 * the instruction `a.T` *transposes* the array
 * the conditional assignment allows you to set only a part of the values in an array